Steven Spielberg's studio to make films for Netflix

-LOS ANGELES, June 21 (Reuters) - Netflix Inc (NFLX.O) added acclaimed filmmaker Steven Spielberg to its roster with a joint announcement on Monday of a deal for his Amblin Partners production company to supply multiple movies a year for several years.
+LOS ANGELES (Reuters) -Netflix Inc added acclaimed filmmaker Steven Spielberg to its roster with a joint announcement on Monday of a deal for his Amblin Partners production company to supply multiple movies a year for several years.

 The agreement brings another top Hollywood filmmaker to the list of talent working with Netflix.